 Strategic Planning/Organization Development

 He began his 35 year public service career with the Yuba County Sheriff’s department in 1986 and joined the County Administrator’s office in 2000.
 Robert also has years of experience serving as a manager and supervisor in the Sheriff’s Department and the Health and Human Services Agency and twenty years of executive management experience, serving as a County Administrator and Assistant County Administrator.
-Working together with the Yuba County team, they created its first strategic plan, first comprehensive policy and procedure manual, creation and funding of financial reserves and associated policies, developed the first in-house executive training course, supervisory development course and general “employee academy” that promotes teamwork and networking.
+Working together with the Yuba County team, they created its first strategic plan, first comprehensive policy and procedure manual, funding of financial reserves and associated policies, developed the first in-house executive training course, supervisory development course and general “employee academy” that promotes teamwork and networking.

-In his role as a Deputy Sheriff, Sheriff’s Sergeant and in County Administration, Robert has experience as a first responder and emergency management, having responded to and coordinated county responses to floods, fires, a pandemic and mass evacuations.
+In his role as a Deputy Sheriff, Sheriff’s Sergeant and County Administration, Robert has experience as a first responder and in emergency management, having responded to and coordinated county responses to floods, fires, a pandemic and mass evacuations.
 He also has background and personnel investigation experience, complimented from his time as a Detective Sergeant and as an independent investigator.